rosscdh/django-snowshoestamp/README.md

 __Please Note__

-A signal will also be issued when recieving callbacks form snowshoestamp
+A signal will also be issued when recieving callbacks from snowshoestamp

 ```
 snowshoestamp_event